-Logs of administration of medication to children should be kept secure and each child should have their own individual log, which is managed by individual class staff.
+Logs of administration of medication to children should be kept secure and each child should have their own individual log, which is managed by our school nurse, Mrs Kerry Thompson.
 In all other notes, briefing sheets etc a child should not be able to be identified.
 Addresses and telephone numbers of parents/guardians and children will not be passed on except in exceptional circumstances or to a receiving school.